Battle of Aylesbury

 The Battle of Aylesbury was an engagement which took place on 1 November 1642, when Royalist forces, under the command of Prince Rupert, fought Aylesbury's Parliamentarian garrison at Holman's Bridge a few miles to the north of Aylesbury.
 The Parliamentarian forces were victorious, despite being heavily outnumbered.

 Background

 Prince Rupert took possession of Aylesbury with a force of several thousand infantry and cavalry but subsequently received intelligence of the impending arrival of a brigade of Parliament's troops from Stony Stratford.

-The battle
+Battle

 Prince Rupert marched out with most of his force to confront the enemy at a site a few miles north of the town.
 He arrived at a ford and encountered a unit of 1,500 Parliamentarian troops under Sir William Balfour on the opposite bank.
 Prince Rupert, supported by Sir Lewis Dyve in reserve, charged across the ford and engaged the Parliamentarians.
 Rupert was driven back across the stream and was forced to retreat towards the town of Thame.
 Some 500 of Rupert's men fell and over 90 of the Parliamentarian forces died.